nicferrier/nicrisp/README.md

 ### separation between display values and values

-strings have a display value like:
+nicrisp strings have a display value and a reader form like:

 ```
 "hello"